renatorib/curriculum-vitae/EN-US.md

 > Today live with [GlutenFreeBox](http://glutenfreebox.com.br) and [LacFreeBox](http://lacfreebox.com.br), and looking forward to new coming clubs.

 SPA development of LacFreeBox in React/Redux stack.
-Developing of UI-Kit in React/Storybook stack.
+Development of UI-Kit in React/Storybook stack.

 ### Dr.Vem!
 ###### Frontend Engineer *(React)* - March 2016 - December 2016